AlbinSoft/kinetics/Readme.md

 # Kinetics

-Zero-dependecy and Lightweight library to easely do CSS based transitions when user is scrolling down.
+Powerfull, Zero-dependecy and Lightweight library to easely do CSS based transitions when user is scrolling down.

 ## How to use it

-Prepare HTML content in it´s stand-by status and some CSS for the transitions you have planned.
+Prepare HTML content in itÂ´s stand-by status and some CSS for the transitions you have planned.

 ```
 	.something {